Hawaii big wave surfing competition called off, but swells are coming

 "The wave quality will be very poor because of the strong sideshore and onshore winds, which dramatically deteriorate conditions," said Jodi Wilmott, an organizer of the event, Quiksilver in Memory of Eddie Aikau invitational.

-The event requires wave heights of at least 35 feet to 40 feet (10-12 meters), she said.
+The event requires wave heights of at least 35 feet to 40 feet, she said.

 "But it must be a clean and decent ride for the surfers, and when you get these kinds of winds it's horrible," she said.